woman standing in front of a fridge looking to stress eat

 Talk to a weight management expert who can help you pinpoint the difference between emotional and physical hunger.

 Resist the urge to eat when you feel stress.
-Try to maintain an awareness of the foods and drinks you consume.
+Practice mindfulness, purposefully focusing your attention on the present moment, and maintain an awareness of the foods and drinks you consume.
 Observe how they make you feel.
 Pay attention to your body cues.
 Are you really hungry or are you eating because you feel sad, mad, bored or lonely?
-Learn more about mindfulness.

 Take a walk, read, listen to music, work in your garden.
 Do something that gets you out of the environment that is creating your urge to eat.
 Once you can get past the initial urge to eat to reward yourself, over time your cravings may subside and not trigger you as often.

-Empty your cupboards and refrigerator of sugary and processed snacks.
+Empty your cupboards and refrigerator of sugary and processed snacks, so they are not a temptation when you feel stressed.
 Refill your shelves and pantry with healthy fruits and vegetables, nuts and seeds, and whole grain and high protein snacks.
 Start with these tips for weaning off sugar.

 Poor quality sleep can impact the chemical pathways in your brain.
 This can impact your hunger and satiety (feeling of fullness) hormones that can trigger overeating.
 Here are six other health risks of being sleep deprived.